Borgo Santa Rita

 Borgo Santa Rita is about 33 km from Grosseto and 10 km from Cinigiano.
 It is situated along the provincial road which links the Grosseto-Siena highway to the Mount Amiata.

 History

-The whole territory was property of the counts of Poggio alle Mura (Montalcino) during the Middle Ages, but the modern village is born as a result of the Maremman Riforma agraria (land reform) in the early 1960s.
+The whole territory was property of the counts of Poggio alle Mura (Montalcino) during the Middle Ages, but the modern village was born as a result of the Maremman Riforma agraria (land reform) in the early 1960s.